dantrainor9/food_sales_predictions/README.md

 A decision tree model was developed and tested against a linear regression model using R2, MAE, MSE, and RMSE as metrics.
 The decision tree model outperformed the linear regression model on all metrics.

 Recommendations for this project include maximizing the visibility and promoting items that are high MRP in starchy foods, breakfast foods, and seafoods categories, especially in Supermarket Tier 3 store types.
+Please see the attached video presentation for a more complete overview of the data, model, and recommendations.